 Hymns were mainly psalms, not praises to Christ.

-Immortality of the soul or humans was not taught.
+Immortality of the soul for physical humans (not those once changed in the first resurrection) was not taught.

 Jesus was considered to be God by the true Christians.